Fat: Biological importance

-In humans and many animals, fats serve both as energy sources and as stores for energy in excess of what the body needs immediately.
+In humans and many other animals, fats serve both as energy sources and as stores for energy in excess of what the body needs immediately.
 Each gram of fat when burned or metabolized releases about nine food calories (37 kJ = 8.8 kcal).

 Fats are also sources of essential fatty acids, an important dietary requirement.
 Vitamins A, D, E, and K are fat-soluble, meaning they can only be digested, absorbed, and transported in conjunction with fats.

 Fats play a vital role in maintaining healthy skin and hair, insulating body organs against shock, maintaining body temperature, and promoting healthy cell function.
 Fat also serves as a useful buffer against a host of diseases.
 When a particular substance, whether chemical or biotic, reaches unsafe levels in the bloodstream, the body can effectively dilute—or at least maintain equilibrium of—the offending substances by storing it in new fat tissue.
 This helps to protect vital organs, until such time as the offending substances can be metabolized or removed from the body by such means as excretion, urination, accidental or intentional bloodletting, sebum excretion, and hair growth.